hmemcpy/hmemcpy.com/content/posts/from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 ## Conclusion

 When I began writing this post I had no idea where it would go.
-I promised I won't try to explain monads, but I feel that I inadvertently have.
+I promised I wouldn't try to explain monads, but I feel that I inadvertently have.
 I would like to conclude with the following:

 I'm sorry, dear C# developers, no amount of tutorials are going to help you understand monads.
 Eric Lippert [made a great attempt](https://ericlippert.com/category/monads/) once, a whopping 13-part series, explaining monads in C#.
 Unfortunately, Eric suffers the same "monads tutorial" fallacy, losing many people around post #2.
 The series of posts is still highly recommended, however, as a great history behind LINQ, which is the closest thing to monadic computations C# currently has.